asyncopatedsoul/health-protocol/convex-admin/docs/copilot_prompts.md

 finally create tests for the fuzzy search service in convex/tests/fuzzySearch.test.ts

 #
-let's create utility functions to parse the content of a note to extract the unique activities performed in the note.
+let's create utility functions in convex/activityImport.ts to parse the content of a note to extract the unique activities performed in the note. use existing functions in convex/fuzzySearchInternal.ts and fuzzySearchExternal.ts whenever appropriate.

 the first major function should accept a note content as an argument and return an array of objects as unique activities performed + activitiy metadata in the note. here is an example of a note with content describing 4 unique activities: